 They will then hastily change the subject, become aloof or play stupid.
 They will respond completely differently, or give you the cold shoulder.

-They will dish out the insults, but can’t take any verbal abuse back, this because of their lack of self-confidence.
+These personalities are capable of dishing out insults, but can’t take any verbal abuse back, because of their lack of self-confidence.

 They just can’t handle the truth when it’s dished out to them, as they point their finger back on you.